Comparing BAIYU (NASDAQ:BYU) & Code Chain New Continent (NASDAQ:CCNC)

 Analyst Ratings

-This is a summary of current ratings for BAIYU and Code Chain New Continent, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Code Chain New Continent and BAIYU, as provided by MarketBeat.

 |Sell Ratings